lifedox/granular-configuration-language/doc-spec/getting_started.md

 )
 ```

-- Comments:
 - `Path(__file___).parent /` creates a file relative directory.
-Using this ensures that the embedded configuration (the one shipped with this library) is correctly reference within site-package.
+Using this ensures that the embedded configuration (the one shipped with this library) is correctly reference within site-packages.
-    - This example shows the common pattern of having a `config.py` (or `config` with `_config.py`) and then have config file (`config.yaml`) live next to it.
+  - This example shows a common pattern of having a `config.py` (or `config` with `_config.py`) and then have config file (`config.yaml`) live next to it.
-    - ⚠️ Don't forget to add the embedded config to package data.
+    - ⚠️ Don't forget to add this embedded config to package data.
 - `~/.config/` is useful when you have settings that developers may want to on their machines.
   - For example, plain text logs while debugging and JSON logs for deploys.
 - `./` is useful for application deployment-specific settings.
   - For example, say we have an application deploying to a Lambda package and a container service.
 With a current working directory option, Lambda specific settings and the container specific settings are single file addition to common deploy package.

 ### Library that shares configuration files with other libraries